Dr Anouk Borst

 Other fields of interest include planetary geology and exploration, mantle petrology, sub-continental lithospheric processes and the origin of carbonatites, kimberlites and diamonds in relation to the mantle carbon cycle, fuelled by various research projects completed during my BSc and MSc studies at the VU University and at the European Space Agency.

-1 (of 1 published available) for amb43 with keyword Catapleiite clear keyword filter. (source: University of St Andrews PURE)
+for amb43. (source: University of St Andrews PURE)

 Please click title of any item for full details